A Proof of Ramanujan's Classic $\pi$ Formula: Computation of the Ramanujan -invariant

-Just like what we did for (58), it is known on The Mathematical Functions Site --- Wolfram that $\pi \operatorname{csch}\left(\pi z\right)$ can be expressed as the following infinite series: Letting $z=m\sqrt{n}$ in (63) and applying it to (62) then gives
+Note that $\pi \operatorname{csch}\left(\pi z\right)$ can be expressed as the following infinite series, which can be deduced using a variety of means such as using Fourier series or the residue theorem in complex analysis: Letting $z=n\sqrt{r}$ in (\ref{eqn: pi csch piz}) and applying it to (\ref{eqn: double sum single sum}) then gives